zsebtanar/zsebtanar/README.md

 In order to add new exercise, you have to do two things:

 1. Include class, topic, subtopic, quest and exercise data in the JSON-file
-2. Create a php function to generate question and answer(s)
+2. Create a php class to generate question and answer(s)

 ## STEP 1: Add exercise info to JSON-file